idris-lang/Idris2/INSTALL.md

 ### 3: Installing with an existing Idris 2

-If you have the latest *released* version of Idris 2 (0.4.0 at the time of writing) installed:
+If you have the latest *released* version of Idris 2 (0.5.1 at the time of writing) installed, then you can omit the variable as it defaults to `idris2` in the path:

-- `make all`
+- `make all BOOTSTRAP_IDRIS=/path/to/idris2-v0.4.0-binary`
 - `make install`

 ### 4: (Optional) Installing Idris 2 library documentation